riley206/volttron-home-assistant-driver/README.md

 pip install volttron-lib-home-assistant-driver
 ```

-Using the Home Assistant driver requires adding copies of the device configuration and registry configuration files to the Platform Driver’s configuration store
+Using the Home Assistant driver requires adding copies of the device configuration and registry configuration files to the Platform Driver’s configuration store.

-Create a directory called `config` and use change directory to enter it.
+Create a directory named `config` and use change directory to enter it.

 ```shell
 mkdir config
 cd config
 ```

 Create a file named `light.example.config` and input the below JSON.
 Adjust `Your Home Assistant IP`, `Your Home Assistant Access Token`, and `Your Port` to reflect your instance.
+You can find your Home Assistant IP address and long-lived access token from [here](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token).

 ```json
 {